 - Voice changer (primarily for cosplay, Halloween costumes, and similar projects; fit the device inside a helmet, or in your pocket!)

-- Voice amplifier for teachers and other small-room speakers, actors in live theater, or those with certain medical conditions (such as some forms of muscular dystrophy) that result in an unusually quiet voice
+- Voice amplifier for teachers and other small-room speakers, actors in live theater (for smaller houses), or those with certain medical conditions (such as some forms of muscular dystrophy) that result in an unusually quiet voice

 - Two-way communicator (over wires, or whatever wireless protocol you deem best -- LoRa, XBee, Bluetooth, etc.)